 Want to stay on top of your backlog?Yes, I'm in

-Manage your backlog using Zoho Sprints
+Manage your product backlog using Zoho Sprints

 Your workflow begins with your product backlog and you come back to it at the end of every sprint.
 A product owner spends a large part of their time in the backlog, prioritizing and categorizing work.
 A well-maintained backlog makes your sprint planning easier, gives the stakeholders an accurate view of what's coming up, and gives clarity and a sense of direction to the entire team.
-Your product backlog is the backbone for your product.
+Your Scrum backlog is the backbone for your product.
 Make sure you choose the right tool to manage it.